tc39/notes/es9/2018-03/mar-21.md

 DAV: I heard that the arrow functions use case, this one is important in React, because there are performance issues, we need to memoize things, so we often use arrow functions.
 We've enabled this about a year ago in Facebook, I've searched in our React repo and we have 16000 declarations like this in Facebook, in our experience people did not encounter any difficulties about this. so this is an empirical point regarding this

-RJE: Do we have direction for where we're going?

 DE: Even though we don't have another topic on the agenda, maybe we can add another one tomorrow, based on what KG laid out the differences between the 1.1 proposal and the current one.
 We could go through and see if we want to adopt any of them.
 Or we could say that we leave this topic to a particular champion to go forward on that direction.
 It's been a good excercise to reconsider this.
 Ultimately, I don't see any changes to make to the proposals I'm championing.

-RJE: A suggestion for adding more time tomorrow to discuss that?

 DE: Is there any support for someone to champion that?

 AK: Can we narrow down the list of things?
 Some interest in the leading keyword, some interest in getting rid of the brand check.
 Interested people should talk tonight, so the list isn't every single difference between the two proposals.
 I think we should list the topics left and discuss which ones to discuss.

-YK: A Uncontriversal one is the static block.
+YK: An uncontriversal one is the static block.
 Dan introduced it, and it seems to be relevant.
 I would like to do a presentation on lexical private declarations, in light of the fact that it became an important debate today.
 (NOTE FROM DAN: I did not introduce the idea of a static block; it's an idea from many other programming languages such as Java that was previously discussed in the ES6 timeframe)

 #### Conclusion/Resolution